Conservation and collections science

 Research and testing of low energy solutions.
 This includes research into the performance of museum showcases, and testing other passive environmental control methods as alternatives to air conditioning.

 The Pre-Hispanic Caribbean Sculptural Arts in Wood project

 Funded by the Getty Foundation and British Academy (2008-2010).

 Joanna photographing the Taíno reliquary in the collections of the Musée Barrois, Bar-le-Duc, France (Acc.
 No. 850.20.38).

-Dr Joanna Ostapkowicz, curator of Americas collection led a multi-disciplinary team in the first detailed study of Taíno wood carving traditions.
+Dr Joanna Ostapkowicz, curator of Americas collection, led a multi-disciplinary team in the first detailed study of Taíno wood carving traditions.
 Sixty-six sculptures from 20 institutions in 8 different countries have undergone AMS radiocarbon dating and analysis to identify the woods they were carved from, the resins used in inlays and the pigments used to finish them.
 The results are beginning to challenge established views of the age of these carvings, and their ephemeral nature.
-Several articles are planned for 2011, and there will also be a dedicated web page hosted by NML providing updates on project.
+Several articles have been written and you can find out more in the Pre-Hispanic Caribbean sculptural arts project section of this website.